Need help? Get in touch.

 The Bill of Material and XYRS data file is used to place parts on the PCB.
-The .XYRS format is a file that combines the Bill of Materials and XYRS data to describes which parts are placed and where their locations are.
+The .XYRS file combines the Bill of Materials and XYRS data and includes parts placement and their locations.
 The file should have the extension “.XYRS”.
 The file is tab delimited and should contain the following fields.
 All dimensions shall be in mils for X-Y locations and degrees for rotation.

 Lines beginning with ‘#’ will be ignored

 |Rotation||Rotation of Part (degrees)||270|

 |Side||Layer the Part is On||1/T/top for Top, 2/B/bot/bottom for Bottom|

 |Type||Surface or Through Hole||1/SMT/SMD for SMD, 2 for PTH|

 |X-Size||X Dimension of the Part (mils)||Size of the Package, Measured By the Pad Footprint|

 |Y-Size||Y Dimension of the Part (mils)||Size of the Package, Measured By the Pad Footprint|